trapped/prefect/docs/core/tutorial/01-etl-before-prefect.md

 :::

 The advantages of the above code is that it is simple to read.
-However, it's simplicity is matched only by the number of disadvantags.
-The first and foremost, the workflow is strictly lienar:
+However, it's simplicity is matched only by the number of disadvantages.
+First and foremost, the workflow is strictly linear:

 ![Linear ETL](/prefect-tutorial-etl-linear.png)